 Two architects (Kagan Taylor and Justin Rice) built this oddly-shaped structure in their own backyard.
 The shape is actually very practical – it can handle numerous California earthquakes much better than most of the traditional homes.
 Another advantage is in its resistance to infamous Santa Ana winds and other possible elements.

 The walls and are really well insulated for hot Los Angeles summers.
-The skylight (that looks awesome on the photos) can create a bit of an overheating problem during sunny days even in winter time.
+The skylight (that looks awesome on the photos) can create a bit of an overheating problem during sunny days even in the winter time.

 What’s the solution?
 Double-pane glass and mini-split air conditioning/heating unit that can really help with creating a perfect workspace climate.